uen-code/tdesign-svelte/README.md

 # Feedback

-Create your [Github issues](https://github.com/Tencent/tdesign-vue-next/issues) or scan the QR code below to join our user groups
+Create your [Github issues](https://github.com/hzx000822/tdesign-svelte/issues) or scan the QR code below to join our user groups

 # License

 The MIT License.
 Please see [the license file](./LICENSE) for more information.

+# Contact me

+641477144@qq.com
+programmerhzx@gmail.com